TKumadaki/VsVimScripts/Documentation/ScriptFiles.md

 - FindAllReferences.csx
 - FindAllReferencesResults.csx
 - FindAllReferencesWindow.csx
-  This script does not work on its own
+  This script does not work on its own.
 - FindResults.csx
 - FindResultsWindow.csx
-  This script does not work on its own
+  This script does not work on its own.
 - Methods.csx
 - Options.csx
-  This script does not work on its own
+  This script does not work on its own.
 - Scroll.csx
 - SelectionMove.csx
 - SimpleSurround.csx
 - [Solution.csx](Solution.md)
 - [Tasklist.csx](TaskList.md)
 - TinyVim.csx
-  This script does not work on its own
+  This script does not work on its own.
 - Util.csx
-  This script does not work on its own
+  This script does not work on its own.